Get

 • Signs: Lethargy, weight gain, cold intolerance, reduced exercise intolerance, and dermatological signs, such as poor coat, darkening of the skin, and recurrent ear and skin infections

-There are certainly breeds that suffer more commonly with hypothyroidism, but it may also occur in Newfies.
+There are certainly breeds that suffer more commonly from hypothyroidism, but it may also occur in Newfies.
 This disease occurs due to reduced production of thyroid hormones.
 This disorder may be due to an autoimmune disease of the thyroid gland leading to inflammation, or because of gland atrophy, trauma, cancer, or other less common causes.
 The illness is diagnosed by your vet using blood tests and is managed medically for the rest of their life.

 Dogster divider_v2_NEW_MAY_24_